‘The View’ Clash: Meghan McCain Calls Co-Host ‘So Rude’ After Ana Navarro Tells Her ‘Don’t Scream At Me!’

 Meghan exclaimed a loud “Excuse me!” toward Navarro, and then Ana retorted with something Meghan couldn’t hear.

-When Meghan asked Ana to repeat what she’d said, Navarro said that she’d told her View co-host not to scream at her, as she’s just two feet away.
+When Meghan asked Ana to repeat what she’d said, Navarro said that she had told her View co-host not to scream at her, as she’s just two feet away.
 The show pulled away and transitioned into a break at this point, but Meghan could be heard commenting under her breath that Ana had been rude.

-Of course, this isn’t the first time that Meghan’s opinions have generated a backlash.
+This isn’t the first time that Meghan’s opinions have generated a backlash.
 As The Inquisitr detailed just a week ago, McCain made comments about how Ivanka Trump and Jared Kushner crashed her father’s funeral.
-She said that they are simply not nice people, and the White House quickly released a statement criticizing The View personality’s words.
+She said that the pair are simply not nice people, with the White House quickly releasing a statement criticizing The View personality’s words.

 Things frequently get heated among The View co-hosts during their initial chat, especially when anything political is discussed.
-It’s not uncommon for Meghan McCain to find herself in the center of these intense disputes, but it looks like she may not quite be used to Ana Navarro’s willingness to tell it as she sees it.
+It’s not uncommon for Meghan McCain to find herself in the center of these intense disputes, and it seems as if she may not quite be accustomed to Ana Navarro’s willingness to tell it as she sees it.